» retro spiller « Technokracy

 $ sudo adduser rbackup

-Make uno’s public key id_rsa.pub available to user rbackup.
+Make uno’s public key id-rbackup_rsa.pub available to user rbackup.

 Login as rbackup, create a .ssh directory, set permissions, create an authorized_keys file: